THE-BWC/OpServ/CONTRIBUTING.md

 > [!WARNING]\
 > This document is a **Work In Progress**.\
 > Currently, login is implemented with an openid flow back to auth.sw.patrickpedersen.tech.\
 > This document is also missing minio setup and configuration.
+Localstorage is being worked on.

 ## Install dependencies